 Noyce STEM Teacher Education Partnership (NSTEP)

-Hood College’s Noyce STEM Teacher Education Partnership (NSTEP) is a collaborative project that provides scholarships for students interested in teaching one of the STEM subjects in middle and high school.
-Hood College is partnered with Frederick Community College (FCC) and the Frederick County Public Schools (FCPS) in Maryland to increase the number of qualified STEM teachers who are skilled in culturally relevant practices and desire to work in high-needs schools.
+Hood College’s Noyce STEM Teacher Education Partnership (NSTEP) is a collaborative project that provides scholarships for students interested in teaching a STEM subject in middle and/or high school.
+Hood College is partnered with Frederick Community College (FCC) and Frederick County Public Schools (FCPS) in Maryland to increase the number of qualified STEM teachers who are skilled in culturally relevant practices and desire to work in high-needs schools.

 Students desiring to become secondary teachers of biology, chemistry or mathematics may be interested in exploring the benefits of becoming a Hood NSTEP scholar.
 Hood NSTEP will provide scholarships and specialized programming to students in the final two years of their undergraduate degree work to complete their undergraduate STEM major and teacher certification requirements.
 Hood NSTEP will also offer an optional computer science add-on track to address the need for technology teachers in FCPS and across Maryland.

 Students transferring to Hood from FCC will be given priority in receiving scholarships.

 - Attract a diverse, high-quality pool of Noyce scholarship applicants;